 Phoebe is a current PhD Student in the Department of Archaeology at the Max Planck Institute for the Science of Human History.
 Her research uses multiple stable isotope analysis (δ13C, δ18O and 87Sr/86Sr) of sequentially sampled herbivore tooth enamel to reconstruct the palaeoecology of prey-species exploited by hominin groups during the Late Pleistocene in Germany.
 Her goal is to use this data to gain a deeper understanding of Middle and Upper Palaeolithic hunter-gatherer subsistence behaviour and adaptations in relation to the temporal and spatial distribution of prey-species on the landscape.

 Phoebe received a BA in Anthropology from the University of Auckland and a BA (Hons) in Ancient World Studies from the University of Melbourne before earning her MSc in Environmental Archaeology from University College London.
 For her dissertation, Exploring Optimal Foraging and Niche Construction Theories in the Early Neolithic of Anatolia, Phoebe received the Jonathan Rowe Prize for work in human palaeoecology.

 Phoebe gained further research experience within the Pathways to Ancient Britain project based at the Natural History Museum, London.
-She was involved in the excavation, identification and analysis of small vertebrate remains from a number of British Middle Palaeolithic sites.
+She undertook excavation, as well as identification and analysis of small vertebrate remains from different Middle Palaeolithic sites in Britain.

 Additionally, Phoebe has taken part in a number of research excavations in New Zealand, Australia and Britain, and has worked as a consultant archaeologist in both Australia and the UK.